werm098/teslausb/doc/ConfigureNotificationsForArchive.md

 # IFTTT

-IFTTT is a completely free alternative that can be configured to send notifications.
+IFTTT was formerly a completely free alternative that can be configured to send notifications.
+They have since moved the Webhooks service behind their [pro tier plan](https://ifttt.com/plans).
 It requires an account and the IFTTT app to be installed but is available for both [iOS](https://itunes.apple.com/app/apple-store/id660944635) and [Android](https://play.google.com/store/apps/details?id=com.ifttt.ifttt).

 1. Connect the [Webhooks service](https://ifttt.com/maker_webhooks)
 2. Create a new applet